 Often an individual who leaves Canada faces the question of determining one’s residency status for income tax purposes and associated income tax issues.
 This is important to keep in mind always that income tax residency status is not the same as immigration residency status.
 A very common issue for leavers which causes income tax complications is unintentionally failing to severe the residential ties with Canada and they are not aware of the fact that their actions and circumstances actually make them factual residents of Canada instead of getting a non-resident status.
 Departure tax, withholding tax issues, foreign tax credits, and tax treaties between Canada and their new host country are some of the other issues.

 Change of residency status affects both current and future personal taxes of an individual in Canada.
 In this post, we are going to look at different tax tips from a general perspective.
 Residency determination for income tax purposes in Canada depends on specific facts of an individual’s circumstances.
 You are always recommended to consult a professional tax consultant familiar with Non-Resident tax matters.

 Determine your date of change of residency status in Canada

 Determine the date of change of residency status in Canada.
-This will be the date when you become Non-Resident of Canada and serve as an important cut-off point to split the year into resident and non-resident status.
+This will be the date when you become a Non-Resident of Canada and serves as an important cut-off point to split the year into resident and non-resident status.
 This is also known as the Date of departure from Canada and is mentioned on the personal income tax return.